Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 One Flew Over the Cuckoo's Nest (1975), 133 minutes, D: Milos Forman

-A compelling, socially-conscious portrait of mental institution patients pitted against a tyrannical, sinister head nurse, cinematically adapted from Ken Kesey's celebrated 1962 novel.
-A free-spirited, ebullient, rebellious convict Randle P. McMurphy (Jack Nicholson) feigns insanity to avoid a jail sentence, and is incarcerated in an insane asylum.
-His heroic, crazed struggles against oppression, conformity and the manipulative, authoritarian Nurse Ratched (Louise Fletcher) symbolize the rebellious 60's era, as he serves as a catalyst and invigorating inspiration for the subdued, troubled patients.
-He is taken down and pays the ultimate price for his messianic, outrageous non-conformity with a zombie-producing lobotomy.
-The strong and silent Indian Chief Bromden (Will Sampson) that he has befriended relieves his pitiful misery.
+The mid-70s baby-boomers' counter-culture was ripe for a film dramatizing rebellion and insubordination against oppressive bureaucracy, and an insistence upon rights, self-expression and freedom.
+A compelling, socially-conscious portrait of mental institution patients pitted the protagonist against a tyrannical, sinister head nurse, cinematically adapted from Ken Kesey's celebrated 1962 novel.
+A free-spirited, ebullient, rebellious convict Randle P. McMurphy (Jack Nicholson), an energetic, flamboyant, wise-guy anti-hero, feigned insanity to avoid a jail sentence, and was incarcerated in an insane asylum.
+His crazed struggles against oppression, the status-quo, conformity and the manipulative, authoritarian Nurse Ratched (Louise Fletcher) symbolized the rebellious 60's era.
+He served as a catalyst and invigorating inspiration for the subdued, troubled patients against the mental institution ("the cuckoo's nest").
+When he protested the arbitrary and heavy-handed rules about watching the World Series, and illegally staged both a fishing trip and a drinking party in the ward - he found that his rebellious struggle was hopeless and powerless, capped by his own zombie-producing, paralyzing lobotomy.
+He was taken down and paid the ultimate price for his messianic, outrageous non-conformity.
+The strong and silent Indian Chief Bromden (Will Sampson) that he had befriended relieved his pitiful misery.

 The Rocky Horror Picture Show (1975, UK), 100 minutes, D: Jim Sharman